Language

 What changes have been made to make it easier to get medications?

 • Early prescription refills for non-controlled maintenance medications* are available.
 You may receive one early refill up to a 30-day supply.
-We encourage anyone who may be impacted by the current weather to replenish their medication if their supply is low to ensure they have enough to take as prescribed during and after the storm. *Controlled substances include opioids, stimulants and other medications that can lead to dependence.
+We encourage anyone who may be impacted by the current weather to replenish their medication if their supply is low to ensure they have enough to take as prescribed during and after the storm.

 What if I need to see a doctor?